jasonshamilton/MSBuild17/ReverseProxy.md

 Issues to investigate and consider:

 - Is the connection limit running out of sockets?
-There is a default 16k winsocket port
-- Is the default concurrent connection limit being exceeded which is managed by service fabric reverse proxy
+- Is the default concurrent connection limit being exceeded which is managed by service fabric reverse proxy?

 For the focus of this article, the assumption is sockets have been investigated and there are no issues.
+See the Tools and Tips section to validate you are not running into socket issues.

 ## Service Fabric Concurrent Connection Limits

 - Currently Reverse proxy handles 1000 concurrent requests by default
 - Beyond this limit, requests will be pushed into the http.sys queue
 - This queue can affect response time from the target service
 - This increased response time will affect the topology chain as well within the Reverse Proxy.
-In other words if you are using more than one service in your chain (e.g. AppCentral Tollbridge etc..), the delay will permeate across these requests.
+In other words if you are using more than one service in your chain, the delay will permeate across these requests

 ## ARM Template for Increasing Reverse Proxy Defaults

-Note: Please test the suggestion on the testing environment first before use it to any production cluster.
+Note: Please test the suggestion on the testing environment first before use it to any production cluster

 In a scenario where there is need to increase the reverse proxy concurrent request defaults there are a few methods/approaches